Chethandc2014/swagger-wiki/Swagger-Core-Mule-Project-Setup-1.5.md

 In order for the Swagger to operate properly, you *must* set the base path of the application.

 In order for Swagger to actually produce the documentation, you *must* set `"scan"` to be `"true"`.

+**You are done with this guide!
+You should now be able to access the Swagger definition at `/swagger.json` and `/swagger.yaml` at the context root of your application.**